pingzhang1004/CSCI-572-Project-WiFi-Behavior/README.md

 ##### Propagation loss models: Friis Propagation Loss Model
 ##### MAC Layer Protocol: The MAC type :AdhocWifiMac.
 This means the nodes will communicate in a peer-to-peer manner without relying on an access point.
 ##### Routing Protocol: AODV (Ad hoc On-Demand Distance Vector) is used as the routing protocol for the nodes.
-##### In the Figure, it appears that Node 1 is communicating with Node 2 and Node 2 is communicating with Node 3 simultaneously.Radii around Nodes: The circles around each node likely represent the communication range or the transmission range of the nodes.
-If another node is within this circle, it can directly communicate with the node.